Softhouse/raspberry-cluster/README.md

 1. Uncordon the node to allow workloads to be scheduled again.

     ```sh
-    kubectl uncordon raspberrypi1
+    kubectl uncordon k8-t<team>-n1
     ```

 ### Affinity

 Affinity and anti-affinity can control which pods are scheduled together.
-Let's separate app pods from loadbalancer pods:
+Let's separate some app pods from loadbalancer pods:

 1. Add an anti-affinity to the worker pods: